MiguelFirmino/Pathfinding-Visualizer/README.md

 1) added header, node-map and node components.
 2) created service for generating node-map.
 3) configured rendering and basic styling for node-map's nodes.
+4) configure logic for node.neighbour attribute.
+5) improve visualization of nodes by the use of colors/descriptions.
+6) add caption/legend for each color on the screen.

 🚩 To do: 🚩
-1) configure logic for node.neighbour attribute.
-2) improve visualization of nodes by the use of colors/descriptions.
-3) add caption/legend for each color on the screen.
-4) create service for actual pathfinding algorithm.
+1) create service for actual pathfinding algorithm.
+2) add boostrap css styling.
+3) many more!